Ldeerinck/SectionalRings/SectionalRings/Feature List.md

 #  Feature list

 Need to print
-- Add ability to print marked up map
+- Add ability to print marked up map *** Done via ShareLink in MapView
-- Add ability to print a selected region of the marked up map
+- Add ability to only print the currently viewed region of the marked up map
+- Add option for overLay to be in any corner, user drags on Map screen to move it

+Add Async to render
+- Add progress bar on screen (only while rendering)
+- Add cancel button on screen (only while rendering)
+- Can we show the map while we are rending?  (only if it isn't slower)

 Need better settings management
-- Add ability to load/save the settings between runs (currently they are hard-coded on start)
+- Add ability to load/save the settings between runs (currently they are hard-coded on start)  [use @AppStorage ?]
 - Add ability to load/save landables between runs (the Sectional is included in them)

 Handle multiple Sectionals
-- Add ability to choose which Sectional from a drop down list
+- Add ability to choose which Sectional from a drop down list Structs created
 - Load Sectional from the web, rather than keeping it as an Asset, but keep it local (don't re-download each use)
 - Create option to remove all cached sectionals
 - Keep track of sectional date (they are valid for only so long)
 - Auto-clean up expired sectionals
 - Only use landables for the selected Sectional
+- Rework Lambert to use values in file, rather than hard coded

 Localization Support https://medium.com/simform-engineering/localize-your-apps-to-support-multiple-languages-ios-localization-in-swiftui-c72d891a3e9
 - Move hard-coded values